Vyral/jesse-myles-recruiting/_posts/2025-09-17-how-is-ai-shaping-the-real-estate-industry-for-agents.md

 **1\.
 Learn how to adapt.** Staying relevant in 2025 means staying informed.
 That includes using AI-enhanced CMAs, predictive buyer behavior insights, and instant-response lead systems that meet clients where they are: online, fast, and informed.

 Buyers and sellers are no longer relying solely on agents for information.
 They’re turning to ChatGPT, Zillow, and Bard for answers before they ever reach out.
-That means you have to bring more than just basic data to the table, it takes a better strategy, speed, and a bit of a personal touch, of course.
+That means you have to bring more than just basic data to the table; it takes a better strategy, speed, and a bit of a personal touch, of course.

 If you’re still showing up with dated presentations, canned follow-ups, or delayed responses, clients will move on quickly.
 They’re expecting more from agents this year, and rightly so.